shorebirdtech/website/src/content/blog/tracks-percentage-rollouts-a-b-testing.md

 However, with the updated package:shorebird_code_push, we've provided the API tools to make it easy for you to provide your own group-based control over who gets what updates when.
-With release tracks, you can support QA testing, a public beta, or even for controlled percentage-based rollout across your userbase.
+With patch tracks, you can support QA testing, a public beta, or even for controlled percentage-based rollout across your userbase.